-The United States Supreme Court, in four decisions announced in May and June, narrowed the scope of the Americans with Disabilities Act.
-The Court held that persons with severe myopia, hypertension and monocular vision are not protected if their limitations can be alleviated with medication, eye glasses or other mitigating devices.
-Three of the four cases involve safety-sensitive jobs (truck drivers or airline pilots).
+The United States Supreme Court has narrowed the scope of the Americans with Disabilities Act in four cases over the past couple decades.
+The Court has held that persons with severe myopia, hypertension and monocular vision are not protected if their limitations can be alleviated with medication, eye glasses or other mitigating devices.
+Three of the four cases involved safety-sensitive jobs (truck drivers or airline pilots).
 The Court also upheld an employer's refusal to hire an employee based on governmental safety regulations, even where a waiver of those regulations was theoretically possible.

 These decisions are pro-employer, but the ADA remains a potent source of job protection for millions of individuals.